CyCraft/blitzar/packages/docs/src/pages/BlitzForm/Basics.md

   { id: 'lastName', label: 'Last Name', component: 'input' }, ]
 ```

+The "component" of a field in your schema can be any Vue component you have globally registered or any HTML5 tag.

 Besides 'id', 'label' and 'component' there are many more props you can pass: subLabel; required; labelPosition; fieldClasses; componentClasses; parseValue; parseInput; events and many more.